AmrHMorsy/Procedural-Terrain-Generation-OpenGL/README.md

 # Procedural-Terrain-Generation-OpenGL

-Real-time Procedural Terrain Generation developed in C++ and OpenGL, capable of generating infinite terrains using multifractal models based on **Fractal Brownian Motion** and **Perlin Noise**.
+Real-time Procedural Multifractal Terrain Generation developed in C++ and OpenGL, capable of generating infinite terrains using multifractal models based on **Fractal Brownian Motion** and **Perlin Noise**.
 It incorporates Physically-Based Rendering (PBR), image-based lighting (IBL) for enhanced realism, an HDR skybox for a dynamic and immersive sky, and volumetric fog rendering to create depth and atmospheric effects.

 ![ptg](https://github.com/user-attachments/assets/896d0e9d-c9c0-49fc-9d1a-debc28df5517)